stablekernel/DataViewable/README.md

 # DataViewable
 DataViewable is an extensible, protocol-based framework to make it easy to display empty data sets and loading indicators for any view that is used to display data to users.
 The `DataViewable` protocol defines an interface for creating empty data sets.
 Default implementations in the `DataViewable` protocol extension provide the bulk of the logic necessary to easily implement empty data sets and loading indicators on any view type.
-Conditional conformance to the `DataViewable` protocol allows us to provide useful overrides of the default implementations for various UI elements (`UITableView`, `UICollectionView`, `UIImageView`, `UIView`, `UIViewController`, etc...).
+Conditional conformance to the `DataViewable` protocol allows us to provide useful overrides of the default implementations for various UI elements (`UITableView`, `UICollectionView`, `UIImageView`, `UIView`, etc...).

 ## Part 1: What are Empty Data Sets and Why You Should Use Them?
 In this 2 part series we’ll explore the what, when, where, why, and how of empty data sets in mobile applications.
 In this post we’ll cover everything you need to know about empty data sets with a strong focus on user experience.
 This post will be pertinent regardless of your role as a stakeholder (I’ll try not to get too technical in this post).
 In [Part 2: Building an Empty Data Set Framework]() we will walk through a Swift implementation empty data sets in iOS apps so we can reduce boilerplate code.
 Let’s get started.